Read on to discover the career of one of the world's fastest rising production trios, Swanky Tunes.

 ST: It’s difficult to describe.
 We put a lot of different synths and create new sound every time.
 Early we used only analog synths, now we use mostly software, but anyway we are keen of analog sound and gonna bring more cool old stuff at our studio again.
 Think it’s needed to do.

-Which artists have served you as musical pillars of inspiration?
+FM: Which artists have served you as musical pillars of inspiration?

 ST: It comes from Iggy Pop, James Brown, Moby, Green Velvet, Daft Punk, Air, Chemical Brothers, etc. to all current artists who make music sound bigger and bigger.